MernaMansour/Sentiment-Analysis-using-Image-Text-Data/README.md

 # Sentiment-Analysis-using-Image-Text-Data
 ## Overview

 the aim of this project to build a  sentiment analysis system that integrates and analyzes both text and image data to predict sentiment accurately.
 This project challenges us to work  advanced techniques to design, train, and evaluate data .
-By the end of the project, we will gain a deep understanding of multimodal models and their applications in real-world scenarios such as social media sentiment detection, product reviews analysis, and emotional recognition from posts.

 ## Objective